Regis011/np011/README.md

 `gulp` - Installs Bower Components and Font Awesome

-`gulp watch` - Automatically handle changes to CSS, javascript, php, and image optimization.
+`gulp dev` - Automatically handle changes to CSS, javascript, php, and image optimization.
 Also Livereload!

-`gulp scripts` - Concatenate and minify javascript files

-`gulp sass` - Compile, prefix, and minify CSS files

-`gulp bower` - Install bower components

-`gulp icons` - creates /fonts/ directory and adds Font Awesome font files
+`gulp dev-bs` - Also Livereload(Browser-Sync)!
+First change the browser-sync options in /gulpconfig.json.
+Change "localhost/theme_test/" with your environment.